victorzheleznov/dafx25/docs/index.markdown

 ## Sound Examples

-Below are some selected sound examples along with string and excitation parameters for the datasets used in the submission.
+Below are some selected sound examples along with string and excitation parameters for the datasets used in the paper.
 All sound examples can be downloaded from [the accompanying repository](https://github.com/victorzheleznov/dafx25/tree/master/audio).